flicus/flibot/README.md

 ```
 ### Supported commands
 ```
-/a <author name>    - search by book author name
-/b <book title>     - search by the book title
+Just type your favorite author name or book title in the chat, bot will ask where should it search this - among authors or book titles, additional commands supported:
 /k                  - OPDS catalog browsing
 /r <username>       - add username to the allowed list (available only to the bot admin) /u <username>       - remove username from the allowed list (available only to the bot admin)

 ```